bburns/clipmon/README.md

 Description
 ----------------------------------------------------------------------------

-**Warning (2015-12-24): on GNU Linux/BSD with clipmon-mode on, bringing up a graphical menu (e.g. Shift+Mouse-1) can cause Emacs to hang.
-A fix is in the works.**

 Clipmon is a clipboard monitor - it watches the system clipboard and can automatically insert any new text into the current location in Emacs.